 Our Third Landlord and Tenant Nightmare

-This was a particularly troubling experience and one that did not have a happy ending.
-Brent Council housed a homeless young mother with a baby girl in one of the flats on an AST which basically meant they had decided she was able to handle a tenancy in a private sector flat.
-The first real dealings we had with her was when she came to us saying she had no hot water.
-So we took a look at her emersion heater.
+This landlord and tenant nightmare was a particularly troubling experience and one that did not have a happy ending.
+A homeless young mother with a baby girl was placed here by Brent Council on an AST which basically meant they had decided she was able to handle a tenancy in a private sector flat.
+The first real dealings we had with her was when she came to us saying she had no hot water so we took a look at her emersion heater.
 It had a tape joint on the mains supply associated with it and it was not evident how to switch it on or off, or if there was any timer facility for it.
 The only working heater was in the kitchen so a small electrical appliance was in use to heat the other rooms.

 On closer inspection by our block contractors it transpired the main breaker panels in the living room totaled 3 in number which was far in excess of the need of any one-bed flat.
 One breaker seemed to be off but there was no telling what it supplied.
-With some of the cabling looking highly suspect in the kitchen there was no way the tenant should even attempt to turn it on.
+With some of the cabling looking highly suspect in the kitchen she was advised not to even attempt to turn it on.

 Unfortunately, due an unacceptable response time we notified various parties (including the leaders of both Brent and Waltham Forest councils), and again sent in our own contractors via our managing agent.
 Further investigation found that the taped electrical joint around the boiler was bare wires twisted together, which had burnt out completely.
 This was re-terminated properly in a connection box.
 Also the other storage heaters throughout the flat were powered up, at least providing warmth.
 The thermostat in the boiler had also blown hence the reason for there being no hot water.